MAPC/dedham-master-plan-survey/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+# Dedham Master Plan Survey Tool

+This tool is an API that receives webhooks from a Twilio SMS endpoint to survey residents of Dedham about their master plan.

+Documentaiton for Ruby and Twilio is on the [Twilio website](https://www.twilio.com/docs/sms/quickstart/ruby).

+After deploying this application you need to set the webhook URL at Twilio to https://[DEPLOYMENT_URL]/survey_responses/sms in the [Twilio Console](https://www.twilio.com/console/phone-numbers/).